What this article covers:

 You can either choose to sync with a new Trello board or with an existing Trello board.
 This is interesting if you have other tasks in Trello that are also part of the sprint, this way all your local tasks and imported tasks will coexist on both tools.

-Finally, review your sync to make sure everything is good to go.
-Notice you have two options here: one is to just create the sync, and the other one is to better customize the sync before enabling it.
-You may want to filter your task syncs before progressing further.
+Finally, review your flow to make sure everything is good to go.
+Notice you have two options here: one is to just create the flow, and the other one is to better customize the sync before enabling it.
+You may want to add rules to filter your tasks before progressing further.

-If you created a whole new project in the other tool for the sprint, you can just click on "Create sync", but if you used labels to differentiate the tasks you want to work on during the sprint, filter them in your sync settings (click on "Customize Sync") and make sure to add the label to your sync "whitelist" of labels to filter by.
+If you created a whole new project in the other tool for the sprint, you can just click on "Create flow", but if you used labels to differentiate the tasks you want to work on during the sprint, filter them in your flow settings (click on "Customize flow") and make sure to add the label to your flow "whitelist" of labels to filter by.

 See our recommended settings at the end of this article!